ansible-community/community-topics/community_topics_workflow.md

 - [ ] If the topic is ready to be discussed, the Committee person:

-  - [ ] Adds the `community-meeting` tag if it needs to be discussed in the meeting.
+  - [ ] Adds the `community-wg-nextmtg` tag if it needs to be discussed in the meeting.
   - [ ] Opens the discussion by adding a comment asking the Community and the Committee to take part in it.
 - [ ] No synchronous discussion is needed (there are no blockers, complications, confusion, or impasses).